Depreciation of IT Assets: Definition, Types & Calculation

 Maintenance and upgrades

 Upgrades also play a role.
 Some IT assets, especially in enterprise environments, are designed with modularity in mind.
-Upgrading specific modules (like network cards in a server) can be more cost-effective than replacing the entire system.
+Upgrading specific components (like network cards in a server) can be more cost-effective than replacing the entire system.

 Usage and workload